Medically reviewed by Katelyn Hagerty, FNP

 In general, your limbs and body might feel heavy, causing you to feel physically drained during the day.

-Depression can also cause digestive issues — for example, research has found that between 50 percent and 90 percent of people with irritable bowel syndrome (IBS) suffer from either depression or an anxiety disorder, or other mental health disorders.
+Depression can also cause digestive issues — for example, research has found that between 50 percent and 90 percent of people with irritable bowel syndrome (IBS) suffer from a psychiatric disorder which could include depression, an anxiety disorder, or other mental health disorders.

 Some people with depression begin to talk, walk and move slower than normal.
 You, or your friends, family or colleagues, may notice that your speech and actions are “slowed down” when you have depression.

 People with depression may think frequently about death and suicide.
 Some depressed people may even engage in self harm or make suicide attempts.

 If you have suicidal thoughts, you should seek help immediately.
 If you’re located in the United States, you can call the National Suicide Prevention Lifeline on 1-800-273-TALK (8255) for free, confidential support and assistance.

-Depression is a serious disorder that can have a lasting, significant negative impact on your life if it isn’t treated.
+Depression is a serious mental illness that can have a lasting, significant negative impact on your life if it isn’t treated.